tripu/Vita/doc/gender.md

 particularly bad public speaker; I also felt that the shades of humour and the kind of personal experiences and thoughts that participants were sharing were sometimes quite different from those I'm used to).
 If I were &ldquo;gender-blind&rdquo; (as some feminist wants everybody to be, apparently), I should not have felt any uneasiness.
-Or, if I felt it, I should have worked to overcome it, and reject
+Or, if I felt it, I should have worked to overcome it.
+[TO-DO]

 :point_right:[]